kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	// PodSpecOverrides represents overrides for the TrainingRuntime when TrainJob is created.
 	PodSpecOverrides []PodSpecOverrides `json:"podSpecOverrides,omitempty"`

+	// Suspend suspends TrainJob.
+	Suspend *bool `json:"suspend,omitempty"`

+	// ManagedBy is used to indicate the controller or entity that manages a TrainJob.
+	ManagedBy *string `json:"managedBy,omitempty"`
 }

 type TrainingRuntimeRef struct {
 	// Name for the training runtime.
 	Name string `json:"name"`

 	// Namespace for the runtime.
-	// If namespace is set, TrainingRuntime is used.
-Otherwise, ClusterTrainingRuntime is used.
-	Namespace string `json:"namespace,omitempty"`
+In that case, user should use TrainingRuntime Namespace *string `json:"namespace,omitempty"`

+	// Kind for the runtime.
+TrainingRuntime or ClusterTrainingRuntime Kind *string `json:"kind,omitempty"`

+	// Version for the runtime.
+For example: v2alpha1 Version *string `json:"version,omitempty"`
 }

 type TrainJobStatus struct {